RTEMS/rtems-docs/c-user/clock/directives.rst

 .. rubric:: NOTES:

-The directive accesses a device provided by the :term:`Clock Driver` to get the time in the highest precision available to the system.
+The directive accesses a device provided by the :term:`Clock Driver` to get the time in the highest resolution available to the system.

 See :ref:`InterfaceRtemsClockGetMonotonic`,
 :ref:`InterfaceRtemsClockGetMonotonicBintime`, and